Vera-Sjunnesson/project-mongo-api/README.md

 The main challenge was to learn all the new mongoose syntax and familiarize with the mongoose methods.

 ## Technologies used:
-- Node.js/
+- Node.js
-- Mongoose/
+- Mongoose
-- Express/
+- Express
-- CORS/
+- CORS
-- JSON/
+- JSON
-- MongoDB/
+- MongoDB
-- Swagger/
+- Swagger
 - Express List Endpoints

 ## Features: